actonlang/acton/docs/acton-by-example/src/projects/directory_structure.md

 hierarchies of modules, for example `src/a/b.act` is imported in an Acton program as `import a.b`.

-Output goes into `out/` with subdirectories `out/rel/` and `out/dev` for release mode and development mode respectively.
+Output goes into `out/`.
 A project archive file (`libActonProject.a`) contains the compiled output of all modules, but is considered an internal implementation detail.
 Don't touch it.

-Executable binaries go in `out/dev/bin` and `out/rel/bin` respectively.
+Executable binaries go in `out/bin`.
 The name of the binary is the name of the module which contains the specified root actor.
 In the example above, the root actor is `foo.main`, i.e. actor `main` in the module `foo` and consequently, the executable name is `foo`.